Connect with others who understand.

 • “Skin is still dry, but by applying Aveeno, my skin is more supple.”

-• “Bought myself some La Roche-Posay for [under my] eyes and pure vitamin C essential oil.
-I must say after two days, my eyes look so much better.”
+• “Bought myself some La Roche-Posay for under my eyes. … I must say after two days, my eyes look so much better.”

 Ingredients To Avoid